Deaths in Custody

 All deaths in custody are dealt with exclusively by senior and experienced prosecution lawyers in SCCTD.
 The prosecutor will have had no previous dealings with anybody who may be a suspect in the case and is independent of the police.

 It will be the task of the prosecutor to advise the investigators and in due course, if a charging decision is requested by the investigator, to consider all the evidence and decide whether or not there is sufficient evidence to prosecute any person or organisation involved in the death and, if so, if it is in the public interest to do so, as outlined in the Code for Crown Prosecutors (the Code).
+The reviewing lawyer will usually only decide whether charges should be brought when the IOPC has concluded any investigation it may be conducting into the officer who fired the fatal shot, or the force which planned the operation.

 There is an extensive quality assurance process for approving charging decisions for these cases.
 Ultimately, every case where a charging decision is made by a prosecutor is considered personally by the Director of Public Prosecutions (DPP), although the responsibility for the decision always remains with the prosecutor who makes it.